Electricity is measured in Watts and kilowatts

 Utility companies measure and monitor electricity use with meters

 Electric utilities measure the electricity consumption of their customers with meters that are usually located on the outside of the customer's property where the power line enters the property.
 In the past, all electricity meters were mechanical devices that a utility employee had to read manually.
 Eventually, automated reader devices became available.
 These meters periodically report electricity use to utilities from mechanical meters with an electronic signal.
-Now, many utilities use electronic smart meters, which provide wireless access to the meter's power usage data, to measure electricity consumption on a real-time basis.
+Now, many utilities use electronic smart meters, which provide wireless access to the meter's power usage data, to measure electricity consumption in real-time.
 Some smart meters can even measure the electricity use of individual devices and allow the utility or customer to control electricity use remotely.